 "Well up to now the picture looks pretty bad!"
 Peterson quickly reminds the viewer that even the worst fallout can be beaten through tested shelter techniques.
 Houses offer even simple forms of protection, which greatly increase is a basement is present or if the owner has the forethought to build an underground shelter.
 The lethal strength of fallout decays quickly, and while shelter occupants may have to remain confined to protected spaces for a number of days, it will certainly not be for an indefinite period of time.
 Populations in the "fringe areas" and suburbs of large cities should seriously consider such shelter, as the time permitted for evacuation may prove insufficient.
 The shelters should be stocked will all essential living supplies for at least a few days.
 Also important to include is a battery operated radio for tuning into Conelrad radio instructions.
-As a final curious bit of logistical planning, the film suggest more shelters around coastal cities, where a 360 degree evacuation on dry land cannot be achieved.
+As a final curious bit of logistical planning, the film suggests more shelters around coastal cities, where a 360 degree evacuation on dry land cannot be achieved.
 In closing, A New Look at the H-Bomb stresses two points.
 The first is that there are defenses to enemy attacks which can be effectively implemented.
 The second, is that due to the largely local nature of civil defense planning, the responsibility lies on the citizen to make preparations, based on guidance by the federal government..
 Signing off, Peterson urges a meeting with local civil defense officials to gain more information.
 Although concern with fallout protection would continue to be a priority throughout the Cold War, the message of A New Look at the H-Bomb would prove remarkably short-lived.
-In 1957, less than two years after its release, F.C.D.A. declared the film obsolete.
+In 1957, only two years after its release, F.C.D.A. declared the film obsolete.
 Citing advances in weaponry and the changing nature of atomic warfare, officials recalled all government copies of the film and encouraged private owners to cease screenings.